Privacy Notice: Your information, your rights

 When you receive care from our services you will be asked to share information about yourself.
 This information is used to create records about your health, any treatment and care you receive from the NHS.
 These records can then be used to ensure that you receive the best possible care now and in the future.

 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
-We will not disclose your information to third parties without your permission unless there are exceptional circumstances, such as when your own or the health and safety of others is at risk or where there is a lawful reason for this information to be disclosed.
+We will not disclose your information to third parties without your permission unless there are exceptional circumstances, such as when your own or the health and safety of others is at risk, or where there is a lawful reason for your information to be disclosed.

-The following information explains how we process your data, and your rights under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The following information explains how we process your data, and your rights under the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 This is broken down into:

 The NHS Constitution